rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

    I consider this problematic and an oversimplification.
    Unless I can somehow introduce a meaningful zero-information (let me call it _noOp_) failure, this probably will bite.
 * `(<|>)` semantics is unclear about error information.
 In particular, this definition will prevent any typeclass inductive programming that does interesting things with errors.
 *  `some` and `many` provide no error information about the failure that ended the production of the result list.
-I am not discussing `some` or `many` in this post.
+Moving forward, I will not discuss `some` or `many` in this post.

 With a _true_ `Alternative` instance, the typically observed behavior is: If all alternatives fail, then the error information comes from the last tried computation.

 I am not that deeply familiar with GHC internals.
 However, as a black box, the GHC compiler often behaves in a very similar way.
 For example, GHC message could indicate a problem with unifying types; it may suggest that my function needs to be applied to more arguments; ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
 From time to time, GHC will throw Haskell developers for a loop.
-Using typical, _true_ `Alternative`s, we are likely to do the same to out users.
+With many of the `Alternative` instances, we are likely to do the same to out users.

 **Side-Note:**  Error information that comes out of `(<|>)` can be much better with _not true_ `Alternative`-s.
 _parsec_ and _megaparsec_ packages implemented sophisticated ways to provide better error messages by looking at things like longest parsed path.
-This functionality is related to the lack of automatic backtracking in _(maga)parsec_.
 Lack of backtracking is what makes the _(maga)parsec_ `Parser` not a true _Alternative_ (it violates the laws).
-Arguably, having no automatic backtracking makes writing code hard and error prone.
-There appears to be an interesting trade-off: _good error message_ vs _Alternative trueness and easier code_.
+Arguably, having no automatic backtracking makes writing code harder.
+There appears to be an interesting pragmatic trade-off: _good error messages_ vs _Alternative trueness and easier code_.
 A great, related, reading is: [_add_blank_target Parsec: “try a <|> b” considered harmful](http://blog.ezyang.com/2014/05/parsec-try-a-or-b-considered-harmful/).

 The definition of `Alternative` begs this question:  Why the `Applicative` superclass?
 As far as I know this is because of the intended use of `empty` and `<|>`.
 We use them in the applicative context.
 More on this later.